Measuring Election Accuracy

 One of the most important criteria we use to evaluate voting methods is "Accuracy", but how do we determine if a voting method is accurate?
 Does it elect the candidates who should win?
 Is it fair and representative?

 There are a number of tools that voting scientists use to answer these questions and like all good science lovers we advocate taking a close look from multiple perspectives.
 For evaluating the accuracy of individual elections one approach is to find the "Condorcet Winner," the candidate who would beat all others in a head to head race.
 For comparing accuracy of multiple elections most voting scientists turn to election simulations to measure accuracy.
 "Bayesian Regret" is one such model and the Yee simulations are another.
-One of the most exciting and thorough is "Voter Satisfaction Efficiency".
+Modeling from John Huang is a newer addition to the body of evidence which all are in agreement as to relative conclusions comparing voting methods.
+One of the most sophisticated and realistic is "Voter Satisfaction Efficiency," from Harvard PhD in Statistics Dr. Jameson Quinn.
+Quinn was Vice-Chair at the Center for Election Science at the time this study came out, and he has since joined the Equal Vote Coalition board of Directors.
 These simulations can be an invaluable addition to the data we can collect from real world elections.

-For assessing voting methods with less expressive ballots, pre voting day polling and exit polls can be a valuable addition to election results and ballot data.
-In many cases ratings are used in this kind of polling because a rating is able to collect the kind of data needed to asses less expressive ballot data and election results.
+For assessing voting methods with less expressive ballots, pre-voting-day polling and exit polls can be a valuable addition to election results and ballot data.
+In many cases ratings are used in this kind of polling because a rating is able to collect the kind of data needed to assess less expressive ballot data and election results.
 Nonetheless we can draw firm conclusions from the data, polling, and other kinds of observation and trends.

-Among voting scientists the fact that our choose-one-only voting method is wildly inaccurate with more candidates in the race is basically a consensus.
+Among voting scientists there is full consensus that our choose-one-only voting method is wildly inaccurate with more than two candidates in the race.

 “The fact is that FPTP, the voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering.” -Jameson Quinn in “A Voting Theory Primer for Rationalists”